maryrosecook/strange-loop/worksheet.md

 2. Create a game tick function and get it running many times a second.

-3. In the tick function, update increment the position of the black square to make it move across the screen.

-4. Create a player body and get its update() and draw() functions running.
+3. Create a player body and get its update() and draw() functions running.

-5. Use the keyboard to move the player around.
+4. Use the keyboard to move the player around.

-6. ...
+5. ...

 ## Canvas drawing reference

 See `canvas-drawing-reference.md` in the root of this repo.
+It has code for changing colors, drawing lines, polygons and circles.

 ## Collision detection